Kometa-Team/Kometa/docs/files/overview.md

 ### Radarr/Sonarr Settings

-[Radarr/Sonarr Settings](arr.md) are attributes placed at the top level of the definition that tells PMM how Radarr/Sonarr is handled in this specific definition.
+[Radarr/Sonarr Settings](arr.md) are attributes placed at the top level of the definition that tells Kometa how Radarr/Sonarr is handled in this specific definition.

 ???+ example "Setting Example"